PaulBriar/personal-blog/content/posts/new-blog-who-dis.md

 ## Welcome To My New Blog

-I plan to post weekly regarding what I am currently working on as a developer, so please stay tuned for posts about Java, Spring Framework, JavaScript and or React!
+I plan to post regularly regarding what I am currently working on as a developer, so please stay tuned for posts about Java, Spring Framework, JavaScript and or React!